Coming of age: Canada

+India

+In India, a person aged 18 and over is allowed to own and drive a car, and has attained the right to vote and the age of consent.
+Inspired by the western cultures however there are usually sweet sixteen birthday parties celebrated across the country but with little cultural significance besides having now become a young adult.
+The drinking age varies within states from 18 to 21 years old.
+However, in various cultures across India, menarche is celebrated.
+There are various rituals depending on the region, celebrating the onsite of a girl transitioning into a woman.

 Humanist

-In some countries, Humanist or freethinker organisations have arranged courses or camps for non-religious adolescents, in which they can study or work on ethical, social and personal topics important for adult life, followed by a formal rite of passage comparable to the Christian Confirmation.
+In some countries, Humanist or freethinker organisations have arranged courses or camps for non-religious adolescents, in which they can study or work on ethical, social, and personal topics important for adult life, followed by a formal rite of passage comparable to the Christian Confirmation.
 Some of these ceremonies are even called "civil confirmations".
 The purpose of these ceremonies is to offer a festive ritual for those youngsters, who do not believe in any religion, but nevertheless want to mark their transition from childhood to adulthood.

 Indonesia

 In Bali, the coming of age ceremony is supposed to take place after a girl's first menstrual period or a boy's voice breaks.
 However, due to expense, it is often delayed until later.
 The upper canines are filed down slightly to symbolize the effacing of the individual's "wild" nature.

 While in Nias island, a young man must jump up over a stone (normally about 1 or 2 meters) as a part of the coming of age ceremony.